• Skip to primary navigation

 Sous Vide Times & Temperatures From My Facebook Group

 I started a group on Facebook called What I Cooked For Dinner Last Night to share what I was cooking and find out what other home cooks were preparing at home.
-I wanted to see the kind of meals everyone was cooking and if there were any patterns developing.
-I know I have a few favorites we tend to lean on especially during a busy week and if we didn't plan ahead.
+I wanted to see the kind of meals everyone was cooking and if any patterns were developing.
+I know I have a few favorites we tend to lean on, especially during a busy week and if we didn’t plan ahead.

 Sous Vide Cooking

-My friend Chef David Nelson purchased an Anova Precision Cooker and Searzall Burner and started telling me about the incredible meals he was preparing with these tools.
-I was a little skeptical about sous vide but that was more about me not knowing much about it.
-After a few weeks of hearing what David was doing, I decided to purchase one and see for myself.
+My friend Chef David Nelson purchased an Anova Precision Cooker and Searzall Burner and told me about the incredible meals he was preparing with these tools.
+I was a little skeptical about sous vide, but that was more about not knowing much about it.
+After a few weeks of hearing what David was doing, I purchased one and saw for myself.

-Now I haven't had that much experience yet, but so far I'm loving this technique of cooking.
-Everything I've prepared with it so far has been perfectly cooked with very little fuss.
+Now, I haven’t had that much experience yet, but so far, I love this cooking technique.
+Everything I’ve prepared with it so far has been perfectly cooked with very little fuss.
 And when I say perfectly cooked, I mean perfectly cooked.
-If you cook a pork tenderloin to 140°F, the entire cut of meat from top to top and side to side is 140°F.
+If you cook a pork tenderloin at 140°F, the entire cut of meat from top to top and side to side is 140°F.

-Yes, you will need to brown most protein items you cook like meat, poultry or fish on a grill, fry pan or with the help of a Searzall Burner but browning and searing makes the food look so much more appetizing and doesn't really effect the internal temperature of the food.
-You can read about my first Sous Vide Cooking Experiences here.
+Yes, you will need to brown most protein items you cook, such as meat, poultry, or fish, on a grill, fry pan, or with the help of a Searzall Burner, but browning and searing make the food look so much more appetizing and don’t really affect the internal temperature of the food.
+You can read about my first Sou-Vide Cooking Experiences here.

 Sous Vide Cooking on What I Cooked For Dinner

-It turns out there were a couple of people in the group already practicing the art of sous vide and sharing some of their experiences.
-And now some more people are purchasing Anova Precision Cookers and sharing their cooking successes so I thought it would be fun to create a chart of what everyone is cooking, times and temperatures and rubs, seasoning, or marinades they may be using.
+It turns out a couple of people in the group were already practicing the art of sous vide and sharing some of their experiences.
+Now, some more people are purchasing Anova Precision Cookers and sharing their cooking successes, so I thought it would be fun to create a chart of what everyone is cooking, times and temperatures, and any rubs, seasonings, or marinades they may be using.

 Cook Ingredient Temp* Time Flavor Enhancer